h4rdc4ndy/lazy-pipe/README.md

 runs in order from top to bottom, passing data to each others through the "resolve" method

 - X, Y and Z are parallel,
-forked at the same time and waited on to complete before invoking the nexst step in the chain (which is the last resolve method that prints 'DONE')
+forked at the same time and waited on to complete before invoking the next step in the chain (which is the last resolve method that prints 'DONE')

 - the point is, any step with multiple computaions will run in parallel